 Moreover, the Daug will always seek your attention, but that is not necessarily a bad thing,

-In fact, we believe that the Daug is very similar to humans in its desire to mingle and interact with others.
+We believe that the Daug is very similar to humans in its desire to mingle and interact with others.

 So, if you can relate to the attention-hungry nature of the Daug, you will not mind its clinginess.

 Finally, whatever traits of the Daug you find undesirable can easily be tweaked with proper training.

 Our final verdict on this adorable hybrid pooch is that once you get a taste of its personality, you won’t be able to resist the courageous, lively, and protective nature of the Daug!